Pay per Lead Versus Pay per Click Marketing for Attorneys

 More control

-With PPC, you have more control over your campaigns.
-You or your vendor is in charge of the keywords you bid for and the marketing messages you are using to attract clients.
-This way, you can ensure that you’re attracting the kind of clients you want to work with.
+With PPC, you have control over your campaigns: you (or your vendor) is in charge of the keywords you bid for and the marketing messages used to attract clients.
+This way, you can ensure that you’re attracting the right kind of clients you want to work with.

-You can also monitor your campaigns’ performances and adjust them to perform better.
-When you have a successful campaign, you can scale up immediately, and you can take a break and re-strategize when you’re not seeing the results you want.
+You can also monitor your campaigns’ performances and adjust them to be more successful.
+From there, you can scale up immediately or can take a break and re-strategize if you’re not seeing the results you want.

 Complements other marketing channels